Upload. List. Win.51 giveaway winners.

 Publish

 Click Publish to eBay.
 RocketVault sends the listing through eBay's Inventory API.
-The card status flips to LISTED and the listing shows up on the ACTIVE tab.
+The card status changes to Published and the listing shows up on the ACTIVE tab.

 Bulk Publishing